jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-multi-site.md

-This guide walks you through building a simple Spring Boot application using [Spring’s Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache) backed by VMware GemFire as the *caching provider* for *Multi-Site Caching*.
+This guide walks you through building a simple Spring Boot application using [Spring’s Cache Abstraction](https://docs.spring.io/spring/docs/current/spring-framework-reference/integration.html#cache) backed by [vmware-gemfire-name] as the *caching provider* for *Multi-Site Caching*.

 It is assumed that the reader is familiar with the Spring *programming model*.
-While a user only requires a cursory knowledge of Spring’s *Cache Abstraction*, thorough knowledge of VMware GemFire’s multi-site data management capabilities using a [WAN topology](https://geode.apache.org/docs/guide/1.15/topologies_and_comm/multi_site_configuration/chapter_overview.html) would be beneficial.
+While a user only requires a cursory knowledge of Spring’s *Cache Abstraction*, thorough knowledge of [vmware-gemfire-name]’s multi-site data management capabilities using a [WAN topology](https://geode.apache.org/docs/guide/1.15/topologies_and_comm/multi_site_configuration/chapter_overview.html) would be beneficial.